 The COVID-19 pandemic has compelled businesses globally to embrace new ways of working.
-According to the IDC, 70% of organizations worldwide will amplify their use of digital technologies in 2022.1 This emphasizes the importance of empowering businesses with high-speed and reliable internet connectivity.
+According to the IDC, 70% of organizations worldwide will amplify their use of digital technologies in 2022.1 This emphasizes the importance of empowering businesses with high-speed, reliable internet connectivity.

-While organizations in urban areas enjoy excellent broadband access, the same isn’t true for rural businesses.
-It becomes even more difficult for companies with multiple branches in hard-to-reach locations.
+While organizations in urban locations enjoy excellent broadband access, the same isn’t true for rural businesses.
+It becomes even more difficult for companies with multiple branches in hard-to-reach or remote locations.
 The result?
 Lots of lost revenue.

-The good news is that SD-WAN can help rural businesses overcome connectivity challenges and achieve their digital transformation goals.
-In this blog, we’ll delve deeper into SD-WAN and find out how it benefits rural businesses.
+The good news is that SD-WAN technology can help businesses in rural areas overcome connectivity challenges and achieve their digital transformation goals.
+In this blog, we’ll discuss the key benefits of SD-WAN for rural businesses.

 What Is SD-WAN?

-Organizations with multiple branches that need to be connected via high-speed internet can greatly benefit from SD-WAN.
+Organizations that need to connect multiple branches with high-speed internet can greatly benefit from SD-WAN technology.
 Additionally, it’s suitable for businesses that run several cloud applications and work with a remote and dispersed workforce.

 Benefits of SD-WAN for Rural Connectivity

-While SD-WAN is useful for all organizations, it’s particularly valuable for rural businesses.
-Here are a few ways SD-WAN benefits rural connectivity:
+While SD-WAN can benefit all organizations, it’s particularly valuable for rural businesses.
+Here are a few advantages of using SD-WAN for rural connectivity:

-With traditional WANs, adding new branches means provisioning MPLS circuits in various locations.
-The process is complex and time-consuming, and hard-to-reach areas may not be fit for the installation of new MPLS circuits.
+With traditional WANs, adding new branches means provisioning MPLS circuits at various sites.
+Because the process is complex and time-consuming, businesses in remote locations may struggle to install new MPLS circuits.

 SD-WAN helps overcome that drawback because it is underlay-agnostic.
 Whether a branch is using an MPLS circuit or broadband internet, SD-WAN can connect it.
-It helps rural businesses add new locations easily and quickly, thus improving agility.
+It helps businesses in rural areas add new sites easily and quickly, thus improving agility.

-SD-WAN uses smart routing to optimize bandwidth utilization.
+SD-WAN technology uses intelligent routing to optimize bandwidth utilization.
 It streamlines network infrastructure and directly connects users in different branches to the cloud.
 That, in turn, improves application performance and minimizes downtime for rural businesses.

 With SD-WAN, IT departments get complete network visibility.
 Modern SD-WAN services regularly monitor network health and automatically adapt to maintain optimal performance.
-Additionally, IT departments can use real-time network data, including latency, packet loss, and throughput, to evaluate network health.
-That, in turn, simplifies network management and helps them troubleshoot problems before they spiral out of control.
+Plus, IT teams can use real-time network data – including latency, packet loss, and throughput – to evaluate network health and troubleshoot problems before they spiral out of control.

 SD-WAN solutions reroute network traffic around disruptions due to downtime or sudden traffic spikes.
-When the primary connection fails, the traffic is routed via other transport services.
-That, in turn, helps maintain business continuity and minimizes losses due to downtime.
-It’s especially helpful for rural businesses that often struggle with spotty internet connectivity.
+If the primary connection fails, traffic is routed via other transport services instead.
+This helps maintain business continuity and minimizes losses due to downtime, which is especially helpful for businesses in rural areas that often struggle with spotty internet connectivity.

-SD-WAN offers several benefits for rural connectivity, including improved agility, performance, and business continuity.
-BeyondReach provides a reliable secondary connection for SD-WAN users to increase your customers’ network resilience even further, so that they never have to face downtime.
+SD-WAN technology offers several benefits to businesses in hard-to-reach and remote locations, including improved agility, performance, and business continuity.
+BeyondReach provides a reliable secondary connection for SD-WAN users to increase your customers’ network resilience even further so that they never have to face downtime.

 If you have any questions or are ready to start supporting your SD-WAN services with our fixed wireless solutions, contact BeyondReach today.